 - Open the MainActivity Java file and add import ai.binah.hrv.*;

-- While start typing you will get an auto completion box (which means that SDK was added):
+- When you start typing, you will get an auto completion box (which means that SDK was added):

 Adding unique Ids for license management:

-- Create a Java file "LicenseDetails.java" the same location where the mainActivity is.
+- Create a Java file called "LicenseDetails.java" at the same location where the mainActivity is.